lightningtgc/es6-coding-style/es6-coding-style-en.md

 - 3.4 Array destructuring

-> Array elements are related to the order of sequence
+> Array elements are related to the order of sequence.

-- 3.4.1 swap the value of variables
+- 3.4.1 Swap the value of variables.

 ```js
 let x = 1;